 6. Do not fill in state or chapter fee.
 Write only the total fee per student (see fees below).
 We will figure out the state’s portion.

-There is a teacher fee of $40.00 which is waived for WSMTA/KMTA member teachers, or teachers who are not members, but are willing to help the day of the Carnival, or they become KMTA/WSMTA/MTNA members prior to April 22, 2017.
+There is a teacher fee of $40.00 which is waived for WSMTA/KMTA member teachers, or teachers who are not members, but are willing to help the day of the Carnival, or they become a KMTA/WSMTA/MTNA member prior to April 28, 2018.

 It is the responsibility of each teacher to prepare your students to be successful.
 The Handbook is a great resource, as are the online resources below.